 Once you have a base plan, Sling TV offers an array of add-on packs, most of which cost $5 per month.
 You can also bundle Sling's Comedy, Kids, News, and Lifestyle add-ons for $12 per month, or get all of Sling's add-ons—along with 50 hours of DVR storage—for $20 per month.
 While these options are nice to have, the costs can quickly escalate beyond that of other bundles if you need a lot of channels.

 Aside from those broadcast networks, all Sling TV channels include a live feed that mirrors the regular cable channel.
 Some channels also include a selection of on-demand video, and some support a “Replay” feature that lets you pause, rewind, and watch a program that’s aired over the past several days.
 You can also log into more than a dozen TV Everywhere apps to watch live and on-demand video.

-But to really make sure you don’t miss anything, you’ll need to fork over an extra $5 per month for cloud DVR service.
+Sling also includes 10 hours of cloud DVR storage with all packages, but to really make sure you don’t miss anything, you’ll need to fork over an extra $5 per month for cloud DVR service.
 This allows you to save up to 50 hours of video for viewing across any Sling device, with no scheduling restrictions.

 The DVR works largely as you’d expect, letting you schedule individual show recordings and entire series.
 While you can’t set up manual recordings based on time, you can start recording from the middle of a program, and watch partial recordings before the program is over.
-There is, however, one major caveat: DVR doesn’t work at all with ESPN and other Disney-owned channels.

 As for app support, Sling TV runs on an impressive number of devices including Amazon Fire TV, Android TV, Chromecast, Roku, Xbox One, Apple TV, iOS, Android, PC, Mac, LG WebOS 3.0 TVs, and Channel Master DVRs.
 The only notable omission is Sony’s PlayStation 4.